craniosacral and fascial methods for infants

 What you can expect

 A practitioner will greet you at the entrance and bring you to the clinic space.
-(The host facility asks that we remove our shoes upon entering.)
-The room is a large and open, with gentle lighting, cork floors, couches and cushions.
+Masks are now optional for the clinic -- we will have them on hand (for ourselves and others who need them).
 Please let us know how you can be comfortable in this setting.

 One or two practitioners will work with your child during the session.
 They will ask you about your concerns for your child as well as your birth experience and their early health history.